learn-javascript-courses/rejection/README.md

 # Rejection

-A student project for [Learn JavaScript with Eric Elliott](https://ericelliottjs.com).
+The Rejection App.

-Want to work as a team?
+A portfolio project for professional developers to showcase their React skills.

 You gotta lose to win.